 While Batman has his rematch with Bane, Nightwing leads Huntress and Robin against Ra's himself to destroy his computer records of the plague.
 They, however, are caught sneaking aboard the ship, with Huntress and Nightwing forced to battle his assassins as Tim links Ra's systems with Oracle, who erases all traces of the virus shortly before the ship blows up, supposedly killing Talia al Ghul.

 Bane, shortly after awakening, floated out to sea from the aftermath of his battle with Batman, takes over a ship which generates nuclear power, plotting to cause a meltdown and finish Ra's plan to destroy Gotham.
 Nightwing is the first to respond to the disturbance but is captured by Bane.
-However upon awakening he promptly escapes meeting up with Batman and Robin.
-Nightwing and Robin then attempt to stop the reactor from melting down, as Batman and Bane battle once again, Nightwing and Robin however manage to stop Bane's men from making the reactor meltdown.
+However, upon awakening, he promptly escapes meeting up with Batman and Robin.
+Nightwing and Robin then attempt to stop the reactor from melting down.
+As Batman and Bane battle once again, Nightwing and Robin manage to stop Bane's men from melting the rector down.